KufiyaTech/WRO2024-/README.md

 These libraries, combined with the robustness of C++, provide the necessary tools to implement the complex control logic required by our autonomous vehicle.

+### 2.1 Open Challenge Logic Overview

+**Round objectives:**

+•	Moving between the internal and external wall.

+•	Turning the  car when detecting the lines .

+•	Detecting blue and orange lines on the mat.

+•	Counting the laps.

+•	The car stops after 3 laps.

+**Round constraints:**
+•	Time.

+•	The car Turning in the correct angle.

+•	The direction of the car's movement is random.

+•	he position from which the car starts moving is random.

+•	The distance between the internal and external wall is random.

+**How did Ghoson ( our car ) complete this round?**